 For too long West Virginians have been asked to vote for the lesser of two evils.
-No more: the only way we’ll get the kind of government we deserve--one that chooses the side of West Virginians over out of state interests--is if we take it.
-We are calling on every candidate in 2020 to stand on the side of West Virginians who work the hardest and bear the most every time.
+No more: the only way we’ll get the kind of government we deserve–one that chooses the side of West Virginians over out of state interests–is if we take it.
+We are calling on every candidate to stand on the side of West Virginians who work the hardest and bear the most—every time.

-We, their supporters, are West Virginians from every race, region, religion, and party who have come together to put our time and money behind these candidates—and the first slate has been seated.
+West Virginians from every race, region, religion, and party came together to put our time and money behind these candidates—and the first slate has been seated.

-To earn our support, these candidates have taken three important steps.
-First, they have signed our pledge to run campaigns on the side of West Virginians.
+These candidates all signed our pledge to run campaigns on the side of West Virginians.
 That means refusing to cross a picket line or accept corporate cash.
 It means not hiding from debates or members of the public.
 Read the full pledge below.

-Second, these candidates have signed on to our New Deal for West Virginia, 33 plans written by the people of West Virginia, designed to make our state the best place in our country to live and raise a family.
+33 policy plans written by the people of West Virginia, designed to make our state the best place in our country to live and raise a family.
 Our candidates promised to side with veterans on veterans’ issues, workers on workers issues, small businesses on business issues, and seniors on seniors’ issues.
-The people who are closest to a problem are the ones best suited to know what it takes to solve it.
+Our candidates understand that the people who are closest to a problem are the ones best suited to know what it takes to solve it.

-Finally, we ask candidates to meet with local WV Can’t Wait leaders in their area—our Neighborhood, County and Constituency Captains, our local leaders, to learn more about the issues affecting their districts from the people of their districts.
-Our County and Constituency Captains have held more than 197 Town Halls and conducted more than 11,000 conversations with voters over the past two years—and we’re still counting.
+Finally, we ask candidates to meet with local WV Can’t Wait leaders in their area—our Neighborhood, County and Constituency Captains and volunteers—to learn more about the issues affecting their districts from the people of their districts.
+Our County and Constituency Captains held more than 197 Town Halls and conducted more than 11,000 conversations with voters over the past two years—and we’re still counting.

-More than 40 of these brave WV Can’t Wait candidates will be on the ballot in November.
-You can search for those near you, by following this link and entering your Zip Code.
+You’ll be able to search for those near you by following this link and entering your Zip Code.